-Study calls for reviews of psychotropic medication use in elderlySeptember 13th, 2012 in Medications
+Study calls for reviews of psychotropic medication use in elderlySeptember 13, 2012 in Medicine & Health / Medications

 (Medical Xpress)—Regular clinical reviews of psychotropic medication should be established in all care homes to promote safe and effective prescribing to an at-risk population of elderly people, according to a new study by researchers at the University of Dundee and NHS Fife, published today in Age & Ageing, the scientific journal of the British Geriatrics Society.